scummvm/scummvm/doc/docportal/consoles/playstation_portable.rst

 ****************

 - A homebrew-enabled PSP.
 How to enable homebrew is outside the scope of this documentation.
-- At least one ScummVM supported game.
-See the `compatibility page <https://www.scummvm.org/compatibility/>`_ on our website for a list of compatible games.
+- A computer to download an extract the install files.

 Download and install ScummVM
 *******************************

-The PSP package is available for download on our website's `Downloads page <https://www.scummvm.org/downloads>`_.
+The PSP package is available for download ScummVM's `Downloads page <https://www.scummvm.org/downloads>`_.

-Download the ``.zip`` archive to a computer, and extract the files.
+Download the zip file to a computer, and extract the files.

 Connect the PSP to the computer by USB cable.
 Go to **Settings > USB Connection** on the PSP.
 Ensure the **USB Device** option is set to **Memory Stick**.
-The computer should automatically open the root folder of the PSP.
+The computer automatically opens the root folder of the PSP.
 Alternatively, if you have a Memory Stick adapter, copy the files directly to the Memory Stick.

 Copy the extracted ``scummvm`` folder to your PSP, into the ``/PSP/GAME/`` folder.